Basic knowledge of First Aid can be really useful when out and about.

 the prescribed dose on the packet.
 Aspirin can cause stomach irritation in some people and has been linked with Reyes Syndrome in some childhood illness.
 Children should be given junior preparations such as Calpol.

 Check your painkillers have been stored in a clean, dry place and that the use by date has not expired.
 Don’t forget to pack a 5 ml dose spoon to administer children’s preparations.
-Feverfew and kava kava tincture is an
+Feverfew and kava kava tincture is an excellent herbal remedy for headaches especially those caused by too much sun.
+There are lots more Herbal remedies-for-children too!

 The most well-known brands include Dettol Wound Wash, TCP and Savlon which